aurangau/MMSP2026/README.md

 *Table 9*
 ## Protocol Specifications
 The current paragraph is a list of protocols that were used to perform the experiments.
 We use a 4 protocol approach.
+All protocols were developed in MATLAB and are available by emailing the corresponding author - aurangau@tcd.ie
 ### Protocol 1 - Method of Adjustment
 To gauge the preferred level of sharpness for providing estimates of optimal sharpness across different image contents, subjects viewed a single image equipped with a slider and were tasked with adjusting the slider to their preferred level of sharpness.
 The slider was initialized at 0, which corresponded to a test image with no distortions or gains in sharpness.